epomatti/azure-tag-refactoring/README.md

 # Azure Tag Renaming

-A script/program for refactoring (renaming) tags of all the elements, resources and resource grups, in a list of subscriptions on Azure Cloud.
+A script/program for refactoring (renaming) thousands of tags of all the elements, resources and resource grups, in a list of subscriptions on Azure Cloud.

 :construction: Under Construction :construction:

 Outstanding pending enhancements:

 - Error treatment
-- Asynchronous processing
+- Asynchronous processing (speed)
 - Review all possibilities for tag combinations
 - Minimal permissions for the App Registration
 - Reporting